DeiC-HPC/cotainr/doc/development/style_guide.rst

 pre-commit
 ----------

-If you like, you can use `pre-commit <https://pre-commit.com/>`_ to automatically check and format your code as a git pre-commit hook.
-A simple way to install pre-commit and set up the hooks is to run something like
+If you like, you can use `pre-commit <https://pre-commit.com/>`_ to automatically check and format your code using a `git pre-commit hook <https://git-scm.com/book/ms/v2/Customizing-Git-Git-Hooks>`_.
+The pre-commit tool is included in the `lint` dependency group (which is also part of the `dev` dependency group) in the cotainr `pyproject.toml <https://github.com/DeiC-HPC/cotainr/blob/main/pyproject.toml>`_ file.
+Thus, an easy way to install pre-commit and setup up the pre-commit hooks for cotainr using the `uv package manager <https://docs.astral.sh/uv/>`_ is to run the following commands in the cotainr repository root directory:

 .. code-block:: bash

-    pip install pre-commit
+    uv sync --group lint
-    pre-commit install
+    uv run pre-commit install

-but this varies depending on your system and setup.

-The pre-commit configuration is stored in ``.pre-commit-config.yaml`` in the root of the repository.
-The CI/CD workflow in :ref:`test_suite` uses the same pre-commit configuration for linting and formatting.
+This will install the pre-commit hooks defined in the `.pre-commit-config.yaml <https://github.com/DeiC-HPC/cotainr/blob/main/.pre-commit-config.yaml>`_.
+The pre-commit hooks will then automatically run when you run :code:`git commit` in the repository.
+The  :ref:`CI/CD workflow <test_suite>` uses the same pre-commit configuration for linting and formatting.

+The pre-commit hooks may be updated by running :code:`pre-commit autoupdate` which will update the `.pre-commit-config.yaml` to use the latest versions of the pre-commit hooks.
+The next time you run :code:`git commit`, the installed hooks will be automatically updated to the new versions.